twardoch/Smyck-Color-Scheme/README.md

 # Smyck Color Scheme

-This is a color scheme suitable for Terminal.app, iTerm2, Vim, gVim, MacVim, Textmate and Sublime Text 2.
+This is a color scheme suitable for Terminal.app, iTerm2, Vim, gVim, MacVim, Textmate, Sublime Text 2, and Xfce Terminal.

 The colors are carefully chosen and the contrasts are tuned so that it should not hurt the eyes even after a whole day of working.

+## Xfce Terminal

+Copy smyck.theme to ~/.local/share/xfce4/terminal/colorschemes/ and it should show up under the Color Presets.

 # Screenshots